vitelabs/crypto-info/gateways/gateway-info-tutorial.en.md

 * `overview`

     * **en**
-    * zh

-    > Note: Providing an English version is essential.

 * `policy`

     * **en**
-    * zh

-    > Note: Providing an English version is essential.

 > Note: you must use the right key name, and all must be `lowercase`.